dankinsoid/VaporToOpenAPI/README.md

 - [Here is an example](##short-example) how to configure SwaggerUI.

 ### Specify all details for routes
-Add `.openAPI` modifier to a route to specify a variety of parameters, such as a summary and description of the operation, request and response bodies, query parameters, headers and more.\
+Use the `.openAPI` modifier on routes to specify parameters like operation summaries, descriptions, request/response bodies, query parameters, and headers.
   Here's an example of how you might use it to document a `POST` request:
 ```swift
 routes.post("users") { req -> EventLoopFuture<User> in